 Lithium-ion batteries also do not produce any noxious gases in normal operation.
 Similar to most electrical facilities, in the very unlikely event of a total facility fire, gases could be released due to the burning of various materials and equipment.

-Two of the three potential sites for the battery are located near existing electrical substations or electricity generation facilities.
-The third site on the northeast corner of the Alaska Highway and Robert Service Way is located beside a major highway.
-For these reasons, the construction of the battery is not expected to have an impact on the property values of nearby lots.
+Given the project location on Robert Service Way near the highway, the construction of the battery storage system is not expected to have an impact on the property values of nearby lots.

-The construction of a grid-scale battery is also not expected to have an impact on the insurance of nearby homes and businesses.
+The system is also not expected to have an impact on the insurance of nearby homes and businesses.
 There are two reasons for this:

-The battery’s safety and protection equipment will meet or exceed industry standards making the risk of an incident with the battery extremely low; and
+The batteries' safety and protection equipment will meet or exceed industry standards making the risk of an incident with the battery system extremely low; and

 In the highly unlikely event of an incident, our Commercial General Liability insurance policy would cover any damages to 3rd party property.
 This means no additional risks for insurance companies of individual homes or businesses.

-Lithium-ion batteries are generally considered safe technology and the risk of a fire in a battery energy storage system is very low.
-We’ll also take a number of proactive steps to ensure that fire and other safety risks are managed effectively.
+Lithium-ion batteries are generally considered safe technology and the risk of a fire in a battery storage system is very low.
+We’re also taking a number of proactive steps to ensure that fire and other safety risks are managed effectively.